AudaciousInquiry/smartmatch/readme.md

 Exception: Failed to create vector extension: (psycopg.OperationalError) connection failed: :1), port 5432 failed: FATAL:  password authentication failed for user "postgres"

-Ensure this line is in activate.bat set PGVECTOR_CONNECTION=postgresql+psycopg://postgres:test@localhost:5432/smartmatch
+Ensure the PGVECTOR_CONNECTION environment variable is set in you local .env file like so:
+PGVECTOR_CONNECTION=postgresql+psycopg://postgres:test@localhost:5432/smartmatch

 Also ensure you're in virtual env with .\.venv\Scripts\Activate.ps1